Horror/Scary: November 06, 2013 Issue [#5961] |

 Comments listed in the order they were received.

-PatrickB Author Icon writes: Hey Laura!
+PatrickB writes: Hey Laura!
 Incredible examples all the way down the page.
 You display your points about foreshadowing eloquently.
 The example about Ann's fear of heights was especially effective.
 Foreshadowing is like irony in that it is very ephemeral and difficult to define.
 It is glaring when it's absent, but it also tends to come naturally to those who have absorbed storylines in television, movies, and books.
 All I know is that I would have a difficult time pulling out the quality and expounding on its use for the education of others, something you have done here with great ease and skill.
 Very well done, indeed!

 Thanks so much, Patrick, and welcome back!
-WDC wasn’t the same without you. *Bigsmile*
+WDC wasn’t the same without you.

-Quick-Quill Author Icon writes: Another Fantastic NL that comes at just the right time.
+Quick-Quill writes: Another Fantastic NL that comes at just the right time.
 How DO you know what I need when I need it?
 This is the answer to one of my problems with my NaNo novel.
 Another NL to move to the hallowed folder for future fodder.
 Great Job!

 How do I know?
-I’m psychic! *Laugh* I’m wishing you success with your NaNoWriMo novel.
+I’m psychic!
+I’m wishing you success with your NaNoWriMo novel.
 It’s not easy, YAY for participating!

-Unless you’re dead! *Grave*
+Unless you’re dead!

 Foreshadowing can be tricky.
 It’s hard to find the balance between hinting at things but not going overboard.
-Luckily, I have CPs to let me know when I’m missing the mark! *Wink*
+Luckily, I have CPs to let me know when I’m missing the mark!

 I hope some of my readers will give your chapters a look.
-You can also post in "Please ReviewOpen in new Window. or "The Shameless "Plug" PageOpen in new Window. or ”Request A Review from These Authors” Open in new Window.
+You can also post in "Please Review" or "The Shameless "Plug" Page" or ”Request A Review from These Authors”

-Phoenix Author Icon writes: Foreshadowing is such a valuable tool for writers, and a very important part of a reader's experience.
+Phoenix writes: Foreshadowing is such a valuable tool for writers, and a very important part of a reader's experience.
 I love trying to follow the literary bread crumbs of my favorite writers.
 When I can scream out, "I knew it!"
 It is so satisfying.

 Thanks for another great newsletter.

 I love those literary breadcrumbs, too!
-It’s as exciting as figuring out “whodunit” in a TV mystery show. *Delight*
+It’s as exciting as figuring out “whodunit” in a TV mystery show.

 Amazon's Price: $ 12.99